top of page

 The adjective 'distinct' has its origins in Latin.
 It is derived from the Latin word 'distinctus,' which is the past participle of 'distinguere,' meaning 'to distinguish' or 'to separate.'
 This Latin term combines 'dis,' indicating separation, and 'stinguere,' meaning 'to prick' or 'to mark.'
 Therefore, 'distinct' etymologically conveys the idea of being separate or distinguishable, either because of unique characteristics or clear boundaries.
 When something is described as 'distinct,' it is easily set apart from others, whether due to its unique qualities or its well-defined and noticeable attributes.
 The etymology of 'distinct' underscores its historical association with the act of distinguishing and separating, emphasizing the clarity and conspicuousness that make it stand out from its surroundings or counterparts.

-Quiz: Find the meaning of distinct
+Find the correct meaning of the adjective distinct:

 Try Again!